mi-hol/openmediavault-docs/installation/index.rst

 Before you begin:
 	- Check if your hardware is supported on the system :doc:`requirements page </prerequisites>`.
-	- Disconnect all disk devices except the one for the system drive.
+	- Disconnect all storage devices except the one to be used as operating system drive.
 This way you avoid an accidental install on a storage drive (which will be configured after installation anyway).
 	- Select an appropriate installation variant and strictly follow instructions.